tomtom28/HackRUSpring2017/README.md

 # HackRUSpring2017
 Creating a Simple Twilio NodeJS Cron Job.
-This can serve as a cool biolerplate.
+This can serve as a cool boilerplate.

 A Twilio app to text a number every minute for no real reason.